mainsail-crew/MainsailOS/README.md

 ## also includes

 -   Enabled Serial Connection by default. \
-    Using Hardware UART (PL011) for Boards like BTT SKR Mini E3 V3
+    Using Hardware UART (PL011) for Boards like BTT SKR Mini E3 V3 on Raspberry Pi's Using UART5 on Orange Pi Zero2 (/dev/ttyS5)
+-   Enabled i2c and SPI for Raspberry and Orange Pi Zero 2
 -   Preinstalled Dependencies for Klipper's Input Shaper. \
     You only need to build the [klipper_mcu](https://www.klipper3d.org/RPi_microcontroller.html) and installing the service. \
     See [Klipper documentation](https://www.klipper3d.org/Measuring_Resonances.html) for more information.